alexcrichton/rfcs/text/0000-macros-1.1.md

 }

 #[rustc_macro_derive(Double)]
-pub fn double(cx: &mut MacroContext, input: TokenStream) -> TokenStream {
+pub fn double(cx: &mut Context, input: TokenStream) -> TokenStream {
     // Convert `input` to a string, parse a struct/enum declaration, and then
     // return back source representing a number of items representing the
     // implementation of the `Double` trait for the struct/enum in question.